What is happening

 The tax credit cap needs to increase

-New York state provides a 25% personal income tax credit for New Yorkers who install solar.
-The $5,000 tax credit cap hasn’t increased since 2006.
+New York state provides a personal income tax credit worth up to 25% of the total system costs for New Yorkers who install solar on their homes.
+The $5,000 tax credit cap hasn’t increased or been adjusted for inflation since 2006.

 A refundable credit will help more New Yorkers go solar

 The current tax credit leaves many New Yorkers out.
-It inaccessible to many low-income homeowners and seniors.
-This is because they often do not pay enough in taxes to use the credit.
-Making the credit refundable would remove this barrier.
+It is inaccessible to many low-income homeowners and seniors because they often do not pay enough in taxes to use the credit.
+Making the credit refundable would remove this barrier and work toward New York’s leading climate and equity goals as required by the Climate Leadership and Community Protection Act (CLCPA).